getty-zig/getty.so/docs/getting-started/guide/setup.md

 # Setup

-Before we can start writing any code, there are a few things we need to do.
+First things first, we need to set up a new project to work in.

 1. Create a new Zig project called `getty-learn`: